A Singapore Government Agency Website How to identify

 Nanyang Technological University (NTU)

-NTU is a comprehensive and research-intensive university, with a strong focus on engineering, science and technology.
+NTU is a comprehensive research-intensive university, with a strong focus on engineering, science and technology.

 National University of Singapore (NUS)